Spontaneous Interventions: Design Actions for the Common Good makes U.S. debut at the Chicago Cultural Center May 24 to September 1, 2013

-The Chicago installation will recreate the lively exhibition design of pull-down banners, created by Brooklyn design studio Freecell and Berkeley-based communication design firm M-A-D. The contents of the exhibition have been updated to include more recent and more local projects.
-Among the 84 projects that will be presented, more than a dozen are from Chicago, including several that also appeared in Venice.
+The Chicago installation recreated the lively exhibition design of pull-down banners, created by Brooklyn design studio Freecell and Berkeley-based communication design firm M-A-D for the Venice Biennale.
+The contents of the exhibition were updated to include more recent and more local projects.
+Among the 84 projects presented, more than a dozen were from Chicago, including several that also appeared in Venice.

 “American urbanism always seems to circle back to Chicago: grid, fire, skyscraper, Burnham, rivers reversed, White City, sociology, Jane Addams, the Daleys, the projects, community organizing, urban renewal, greening,” said Michael Sorkin, New York architect, president of the Institute for Urban Design, and founder of Terreform.
 “We are honored to bring a view of a new, democratic design movement that is growing across the country but with deep roots in America’s most essential city.”

-In conjunction with the exhibition at the Chicago Cultural Center, Spontaneous Interventions will include a pop-up “outdoor living room” in Millennium Park, designed by Chicago-based MAS Studio, led by architect Iker Gil.
-The space will serve as an outpost for the exhibition and a venue for exhibition-related programs, including talks, panels, tours, workshops and more.
-The space will feature a colorful canopy and seating made of salvaged lumber by local artist/woodworker John Preus of Dilettante Studios.
+In conjunction with the exhibition at the Chicago Cultural Center, Spontaneous Interventions planned a pop-up “outdoor living room” in Millennium Park, designed by Chicago-based MAS Studio, led by architect Iker Gil.
+The space was to serve as an outpost for the exhibition and a venue for exhibition-related programs, including talks, panels, tours, workshops and more.
+The space featured a colorful canopy and seating made of salvaged lumber by local artist/woodworker John Preus of Dilettante Studios.
 Unfortunately, this portion of the exhibit was not realized.
 However, the Dilettante Studios seating was put to use in the Exhibit Reading Room, where many of the programs and talks took place.

 “Our goal is to use the exhibition as a framework for understanding a larger movement, in which citizens all over the world are devising and implementing clever, low-barrier urban interventions to make their cities more inclusive, sustainable, pleasurable, and safer,” said Cathy Lang Ho, a New York–based design journalist and curator.
 “For this reason, we have organized a rich roster of programs that will place the trend of tactical urbanism in the context local urban issues and citizen action.”

-All summer long, programs will take place at the Cultural Center, in the pop-up pavilion in Millennium Park, and at various offsite locations.
-Program director is Samantha Topol, a Chicago editor and writer.
-Many of the programs are organized in partnership with Chicago-based designers, nonprofits, community organizations, and city agencies.
-A calendar of events will be posted to EVENTS in May.
+All summer long, programs took place at the Cultural Center, and at various offsite locations.
+Program director was Samantha Topol, a Chicago editor and writer.
+Many of the programs were organized in partnership with Chicago-based designers, nonprofits, community organizations, and city agencies.
+A calendar of events is posted to CALENDAR.